NVIDIA/OptiX_Apps/README.md

 Pre-requisites:
 * NVIDIA GPU supported by OptiX 7 (Maxwell GPU or newer, RTX boards highly recommended.)
 * Display drivers supporting OptiX 7.x.
 (Please refer to the individual OptiX Release Notes for the supported driver versions.)
-* Visual Studio 2017 or Visual Studio 2019
+* Visual Studio 2017, Visual Studio 2019 or Visual Studio 2022
 * CUDA Toolkit 10.x or 11.x.
 (Please refer to the OptiX Release Notes for the supported combinations.)
 * OptiX SDK 7.4.0, 7.3.0, 7.2.0, 7.1.0, or 7.0.0.
 (OptiX SDK 7.4.0 recommended.)
 * CMake 3.17 or newer.